Welcome to Tutor Portland’s Math Tutoring page.

 “All men by nature desire to know.”

 Classrooms, tutoring sessions, or any math learning environment these days needs to create a safe engaging zone.
 Having an engaging learning environment has been shown to help students learn more & boost their confidence levels (Ontario Ministry of Education, 2005).
-This zone of engagement must be an investigative space—where students can dive in discuss ideas.
+This zone of engagement must be an investigative space—where they can dive in discuss ideas.
 Math students do best when they feel safe.
-When students feel they safe they are more likely to engage with the concepts and verbalizing their thinking.
+When they feel safe they are more likely to engage with the concepts and verbalizing their thinking.
 In one-on-one settings, this can be done most effectively and efficiently when a strong relationship or rapport has been created.

 Encourage & “Model” Positive Attitude